a first-of-its-kind podcast that brings the law into plain view

 Few people know just how much lawyers and judges shaped and sustained the success of the American civil rights movement, and in our first season we rediscover their untold legal stories.
 The stories of how they issued and advanced the call to establish justice.
 How they pried loose the meaning of equal protection of the laws.
 And how they forged into existence a more perfect union.
 The concentrated efforts of these legal figures - men and women, black and white - have remained uncelebrated and hidden too long.
 This podcast brings their role into plain view.
 We invite you to join us each Tuesday as some of the nation's foremost experts in law and history explore the heroic and vital contributions lawyers and judges made, explain what that role meant to the nation then, and examine what it means for us today.

-See our full schedule below and enjoy Hidden Legal Figures on your favorite listening app!
+See our full schedule below and enjoy Hidden Legal Figures here or on your favorite listening app!

 Introducing Hidden Legal Figures

 Why a podcast about lawyers? | October 8, 2019

 Way Down South | Prelude: October 15, 2019 | Full-episode: October 15, 2019

 Throughout the 1950's and 1960's, the American south was a cauldron of conflict.
 The civil rights movement was in its prime and the legal efforts to protect rights were front and center.
 This episode of Hidden Legal Figures is adapted from our educational program that was a part of the annual meeting of the Southern Conference of Bar Presidents in Atlanta, Georgia.

 Brown v.
 Board of Education Series | Prelude: October 22, 2019 | Part 1 - Goodbye to Separate-but-Equal: October 29, 2019 | Part 2 - In Deliberate Speed: November 5, 2019